cbullock1/Revature_Project2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0.

+## Project Description
+Creating a Restaurant Reservation System The Restaurant Reservation System will allow a user to order food online.
+This web app includes a menu of food sold by the restaurant, a home page, and a reservation page with which a user can at a time and day of their choosing.
+This project is built with Angular for the frontend, and Spring for the backend.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.